Latest updates: February 11, 2025

 At Carleton University, we are excited to welcome international students to our campus.
-We continue to offer our merit-based scholarships, and we guarantee on-campus housing for applicants entering directly out of high school.
+We continue to offer our merit-based scholarships, and we guarantee year-round on-campus housing for applicants entering directly out of high school.
 We are working closely with the government and other stakeholders to ensure a smooth application and study permit process for our incoming students.

 Please review the following questions and answers to learn more about the updated study permit process: